-- 7.5.4.1 Personnel shall refrain from behaviour that could result in contaminating the products, goods and/ or cargo being handled such as smoking, spitting, chewing or eating/ drinking, and sneezing or coughing over unprotected products, goods and/ or cargo during the handling process. - 7.5.4.2 Personnel should also not bring into warehouse areas any personal effects that could cause contamination to the products, goods and/ or cargo.
+- 7.5.4.1 Personnel shall refrain from behaviour that could result in contaminating the products and/or goods being handled such as smoking, spitting, chewing or eating/ drinking, and sneezing or coughing over unprotected products and/or goods during the handling process. - 7.5.4.2 Personnel should also not bring into retail areas any personal effects that could cause contamination to the products and/ or goods.